ZivaVatra/flac2all/README.md

 Athena is just a processing machine.
 It has no local storage (apart from the OS).
 The path to both the flac source and converted destination (/storage/muzika) is a NFS mount, which resides on Mnemosyne (which is my file server).
 As the file server, Mnemosyne has the local path access, and needs not to go through NFS.

-The mounts are set up so that the paths are indential on both machines.
+The mounts are set up so that the paths are identical on both machines.

 With the old flac2all, one of these machines would sit idle while the other would be churning away, however now both can be used simultaniously, like so: